chewwwyong/A-study-on-Adam-and-AdamW/README.md

 This project explores the performance differences between the Adam and AdamW optimization algorithms in the context of a convolutional neural network (CNN) model used for classifying the MNIST dataset.

+## Team Members

+d11949006 WEI-LUN CHEN
+r11921118 YONG-TAI QIU

 ## Experiment Setup

 We are interested in comparing different optimizers and their settings.
 The main focus of our investigation is on the following setups:

 + **Adam optimizer** vs **Adam optimizer without bias correction**